Himanshu-IIT-B/SOC---2021/README.md

 4. Got familiar with BlueShift Platform.

 Coding Part

-USed A2C based Agent to Backtest on AAPL 1 year using RSI 13SMA and OBV oscillator.
+1. USed A2C based Agent to Backtest on AAPL 1 year using RSI 13SMA and OBV oscillator.
-Working with different Combination of Indicators for optimal performance.
+2. Working with different Combination of Indicators for optimal performance.
+3. Coded a Pine Script indicator for personal use on trading View (simple).
-Working on DDPG based agent for increasing it's adaptivity towards data.
+4. Working on DDPG based agent for increasing it's adaptivity towards data.